aj910/namaste-react/README.md

 -> done by babel which PARCEL provides
 -> JSX ----> react.createElement() -> further transpiled to JS Object ----> after transpilation, it is displayed as HTML element
 -> A function which returns some JSX code is a functional component in React

+# Component Composition in react
+-> composing or wrapping one or more components into another